ldvsked/go-concurrency/README.md

 ### Task 1.
 Stopwatch for Asynchronous Tasks

-1. The program reads two launch arguments: N and M.
+1. The program reads two launch arguments: `N` and `M`.
+1. The parameters `N` and `M` are of type `int`.
-2. Parameters N and M are passed as arguments when launching the program.
+1. Parameters `N` and `M` are passed as arguments when launching the program.
-3. The program launches N goroutines, each of which sleeps (`time.Sleep`) for a random duration of up to M milliseconds.
+1. The program launches `N` goroutines, each of which sleeps (`time.Sleep`) for a random duration of up to `M` milliseconds.
-4. The program waits for all goroutines to finish.
+1. The program waits for all goroutines to finish.
-5. The program prints a list to the console consisting of pairs `<goroutine number, sleep time>`, sorted in descending order of sleep time.
+1. The program prints a list to the console consisting of pairs `<goroutine number, sleep time>`, sorted in descending order of sleep time.
-6. The goroutine number is the iteration index of the loop in which the goroutine was launched.
+1. The goroutine number is the iteration index of the loop in which the goroutine was launched.
-7. The sleep time is the number of milliseconds the goroutine slept.
+1. The sleep time is the number of milliseconds the goroutine slept.

 **The use of channels is not allowed.**